-In many cases, hosting services will also allow you to purchase and register a domain through them, but you don’t always have to.
+In many cases, hosting services will also allow you to choose a domain and then purchase through them, but you don’t always have to.
 You may opt to buy a cheap domain from one service, build your site on your own, then have another service host the site for you.
 It will all depend on what will fit your individual goals best.

 There’s the initial registration, which is the price you pay upfront.
 This price usually covers the first year of your domain and can range from $0.99 to $13.00, on average.

-Once that year period is up, you will need to pay a renewal fee to hold on to your domain name.
-This will range from $10.00 to $15.00 in most cases.
+After that first year period is up, you will need to pay a renewal fee yearly to hold on to your domain name, usually less any discounts you got on the first year.
+This annual fee will range from $10.00 to $15.00 in most cases.
 You should expect to pay $9.00-$20.00 a year as the low end for your domain.

-Bear in mind that this is just the price for the name.
+Bear in mind that this is just the price for name renewals.
 It doesn’t cover hosting fees or additional overhead that comes with running a website.

 When evaluating the services that offer cheap domains, you will need to ascertain if you are getting the value that you need.
 Here’s what to look for at the onset: